Blog Post

 Gartner’s Three Cloud Data Management Architectures

-In Gartner’s report, What Are the Key Factors to Consider When Choosing a Cloud Data Management Architecture? (download available for Gartner clients), the authors identify three primary cloud solutions: on-premises to cloud, multi-cloud, and intercloud.
+In Gartner’s report, What Are the key Factors to Consider When Choosing A Cloud Data Management Architecture?
+The authors identify three primary cloud solutions: on-premises to cloud, multi-cloud, and intercloud.
 Let’s look more closely at each.

 On-Premises to Cloud